zuozhenggh/learning-library/data-management-library/mysql/mysql-dataintegration-datascience/underlying-infrastructure/underlying-infrastructure.md

    ![Object Details Menu](images/os_object_details_menu.png)

 12. Take note of the URL you have.
+Only copy the part of the URL up to `oraclecloud.com`.
+For example, if you are in Frankfurt region should look like `https://objectstorage.eu-frankfurt-1.oraclecloud.com`.
 We will use it in the Lab number 3, Create Data Integration Instance.

    ![Object Details URL](images/os_object_details_url.png)